nhfizhn/sm4290/README.md

 The Residual Plot analysis for Model 2 indicates a less favorable scenario compared to Model 1.
 While the residuals are still randomly distributed, there are fewer clusters around y=0, indicating a less accurate prediction of PE values.
 Additionally, there are fewer outliers compared to Model 1, suggesting a more consistent performance, albeit with less accuracy.

 In conclusion, Model 2 may not be the best predictive model in this case, primarily due to the unpredictable nature of human behavior affecting PE values.
-However, given the limitations of the paper and the alignment between the two models' plots to some extent, we will proceed with caution in utilizing Model 2 for prediction tasks.
+However, given the limitations of the paper and the alignment between the two models' plots to some extent, we will proceed with caution in utilizing Model 2 for identifying the most influential variable.

 | Variable | Importance (VarImp) | Approx % |